-The age of the trees in a forest provides us a sense of the amount of time since a stand-replacing disturbance event has occurred, which can result from hurricane or logging, for example.
-Across our forests, we want a diversity of stand ages, with some stands being newly initiated and others having been in place for a long time.
-Many wildlife species thrive in areas of recent disturbance where there are young saplings and lots of understory plants.
-Other important ecosystem services come from those forest stands that are the oldest.
-Here, we use stand ages (in 40 year grouping) extracted from Forest Inventory and Analysis data1 to quantify the proportion of our forest in three age groups: very young (0-40 years), young (41-80 years), and mature (81+ years) The current year is scored as the distance between the deviation from the long-term mean, scaled to be between 1 and 5.
+Stand age diversity represents the presence of a large range of age classes in the forest.
+The age of the trees in a forest provides us a sense of the amount of time since a stand-replacing disturbance event has occurred, such as a hurricane or a timber harvest.
+Across our forests, we want a diversity of stand ages, with some stands being young and new and others being old and in place for a long time.
+This provides a diversity of habitat for a range of wildlife, and resilience to change.
+Here, we use stand ages (in 40 year grouping) extracted from Forest Inventory and Analysis data1 to quantify the proportion of our forest in three age groups: very young (0-40 years), young (41-80 years), and mature (81+ years).
+A higher score means that the relative amount of forest by age class is remaining stable over time.

 The score is calculated using a target value and the historical range of the the entire long-term dataset.
 The higher the score, the closer this year's value is to the target.

 Once the score is computed for each year, the trend in scores over time is calculated.
 If the trend is significantly positive or negative, the long-term trend is marked as increasing or decreasing respectively.